Board of Directors

 Jill is a practicing artist who received Certificates in Painting and Drawing from the Corcoran School of Art and the Washington Studio School.
 Jill is an active member of the WSS Atelier and is represented by the Foundry Gallery located in Washington, DC’s Shaw neighborhood (foundrygallery.org).
 Her work is held in corporate and private collections nationally and has been exhibited in various locations throughout the Washington, DC, area.
 Prior to focusing on her artistic career in Washington, Jill was a congressional legislative aide on Capitol Hill; a designer for a Los Angeles-based interior design company; and an executive recruiter in New York’s magazine publishing industry for clients including Conde Nast, Time Inc., and Esquire Magazine.
 She holds a BA in French and Economics from the University of Tennessee and studied art at the University of California in Los Angeles.
 Jill currently chairs the Board’s Scholarship Committee and has been instrumental in developing WSS’s new scholarship program.
 To see Jill's artwork visit, jillbateman.net.

 Lee began taking classes at the Washington Studio School in 2004 when the school was located in Bethesda.
 As a member of WSS’s Board of Directors, Lee brings a wealth of experience from his 25-year career in non-profit organization management.
 Lee has extensive IT leadership experience in website and electronic communications design management and strategy.
 He studied Comparative Literature at Princeton University and was also a student of the Corcoran School of Art.
-Besides serving as Board Treasurer, Lee assists with IT and website issues and chairs the WSS Building Committee.
+Besides serving as Board President, Lee assists with IT and website issues and is on the WSS Building Committee.

 Jeffrey D. Denny is a seasoned communications professional with broad experience working with national leaders and corporate, public and nonprofit organizations, providing strategic and executive communications including speech writing, internal/employee communications, media relations, web materials and leadership consultation.
 He was a political appointee in the President Bill Clinton administration as chief speechwriter to U.S. Secretaries of Defense Les Aspin, Bill Perry and Bill Cohen, and then for U.S. Secretary of Health and Human Services Donna Shalala.
 Jeff then led executive communications at Fannie Mae for 12 years.
 A four-year US Navy veteran, Jeff began his career as a journalist in Connecticut and Washington, DC, and was a National Magazine Award finalist for two consecutive years and co-winner of the top investigative reporting award.